 The act provides in § 2.2-3112(C) that if an employee, but not a council member, is disqualified from participating in the transaction, the employee may still represent his private interests before council as long as he isn't paid for the representation and discloses the nature of his interest.
-This appears to not apply to council members.
+This exception appears not to apply to council members.